 Be happy and enjoy eating and drinking!
 God decided long ago that this is what you should do.
 Dress up, comb your hair, and look your best.
 Life is short, and you love your wife, so enjoy being with her.
 This is what you are supposed to do as you struggle through life on this earth.
 (Ecc.
 9:7-10)

 Part of the fall of man is a predisposition to focus on the negative, and let’s be real, there’s plenty of that to go around.
 One bad minute can ruin your whole day.
 But what would it look like if we collected all the good and see how it outweighs the bad?
 Just the little things.
-If you need inspiration, think of the fictional Maria from Sound of Music.
-When trying to cheer up the frightened von Tramp children during a storm, she sings about her favorite things that include rain drops on roses and warm woolen mittens.
+If you need inspiration, think of the character, Maria, from The Sound of Music.
+When trying to cheer up the frightened von Trapp children during a storm, she sings about her favorite things that include rain drops on roses and warm woolen mittens.
 It’s cheesy as musicals are supposed to be, but the point of the song is finding joy in simplicity.

 Everything is a gift from God, and knowing that He loves us this much leads us to nothing less than gratitude and deep Devotion.